DoSomething/contentful-prototype/docs/development/features/sitewide-banner.md

 ## Displaying Sitewide banner content

 The content that will be displayed on the banner currently depends on a few variables.
+We check for users that have self reported either confirmed or uncertain when registering with us.
+If they have either as their voter registration status, they'll see a specific copy to encourage them to double check their status.

-We always check if the user is authenticated and voter registration status.
-If the user has a voter registration status of `uncertain`, `unregistered`, or `confirmed`, the banner display content prompting the user to register to vote.
+Besides self reporting, we check if the user is authenticated and their voter registration status.
+If the user has a voter registration status of `uncertain`, `unregistered`, or `confirmed`, the banner will display content prompting the user to register to vote.

 If any other status is returned we will display another action - For example we've displayed a `Refer-A-Friend` banner in lieu of of the voter registration prompt.